sadekon/PBX/docs/DEVELOPMENT_GUIDE.md

 ---

-## Branch: voicemail-fix (current)
+## Branch: voicemail-fix (merged)

+Capability C2 work, merged to `DEV` via [PR #1](https://github.com/sadekon/PBX/pull/1).
-Capability C2 work.
-Recent commits: G.711 µ-law encoder fix, RFC 2833 + in-band DTMF into the voicemail IVR, greeting-review prompts, regenerated prompt audio, menu re-announcement, and DTMF barge-in (interrupt prompts by keypress) for both voicemail and AA.
+G.711 µ-law encoder fix, RFC 2833 + in-band DTMF into the voicemail IVR, greeting-review prompts, regenerated prompt audio, menu re-announcement, and DTMF barge-in (interrupt prompts by keypress) for both voicemail and AA.
+Barge-in only peeks the pending-DTMF source, so the existing DTMF loop still consumes the digit and drives the state machine;
-Barge-in only peeks the pending-DTMF source, so the existing DTMF loop still consumes the digit and drives the state machine; PIN entry is the one exception — it barges only on `#`, so the prompt keeps playing while the caller dials PIN digits.
+PIN entry is the one exception — it barges only on `#`, so the prompt keeps playing while the caller dials PIN digits.

-**To finish:** deployed regression on real phones (Zultys + Cisco ATA are the tested targets per commit history) covering PIN entry (including barge-in-on-`#` only), greeting record/review, message playback/delete/save, and barge-in on every other prompt — then merge to DEV.
+**Still outstanding:** deployed regression on real phones (Zultys + Cisco ATA are the tested targets per commit history) covering PIN entry (including barge-in-on-`#` only), greeting record/review, message playback/delete/save, and barge-in on every other prompt.

+---

+## Branch: auto-attendant (current, open as [PR #2](https://github.com/sadekon/PBX/pull/2))

+Mostly a C1/C2 refactor-and-build branch, built on top of the merged `voicemail-fix` work.

+- **`PBXCore` split**: extracted `pbx/core/transfer_handler.py` (`TransferHandler` — all
+  blind/attended/REFER transfer logic), `pbx/core/codec_negotiator.py` (`CodecNegotiator`
+  — phone-model detection and codec compatibility), and `pbx/core/registration_handler.py` (`RegistrationHandler` — SIP registration). `pbx.py` drops from 2 717 to ~1 025 lines;
+  internal handlers are now public attributes on `PBXCore` with no forwarding methods.
+- **Call transfer (C1)**: implemented REFER/Replaces-based blind and attended transfer (RFC 3891) — invite-based transfer detection, mandatory Via/Max-Forwards headers on teardown, fixes for second-transfer-from-peer-leg and malformed/overlapping REFERs, BYE sent to the transferor for both legs on completion.
+- **Auto attendant transfer**: AA calls now transfer via the RTP relay instead of REFER (the PBX stays in the media path — "the Asterisk-standard way to transfer a trunk/inbound call") and are held with MOH while the transfer is in progress.
+- **Call forwarding**: SIP 3xx redirect handling for a phone's "always forward" configuration.
+- **DTMF unification**: consolidated RFC 2833, SIP INFO, and in-band DTMF detection into one shared `rtp/dtmf_monitor.py::DTMFMonitor`, used by both auto attendant and voicemail IVR.
+- **MOH fixes**: fixed duplicate MOH playback during extended repeated holds; API-driven hold/resume now drives MOH the same way phone-initiated holds do.
+- Deleted dead `transfer_call()` and `_get_rtpmap_for_phone_model()`; consolidated WAV-header
+  building into `utils/audio.py`; consolidated TTS prompt generator scripts.

+**Still outstanding:** field verification of REFER/attended transfer with real Zultys ZIP phones (Rig B); a product decision on AA transfer-failure UX (`auto_attendant_handler.py` currently replays the main menu as an interim behavior — voicemail-on-failure vs. apology+hangup is still an open TODO); deployed regression covering transfer + call forwarding across supported phone models before merge to `DEV`.

 ---